Sensitivity analysis of spatio-temporal models describing nitrogen transfers, transformations and losses at the landscape scale: Introduction

 \section{Introduction}

 A main agro-environmental and socio-economic challenge of sustainable agriculture is to maintain agricultural production while reducing the use of nitrogen inputs.
 The generalized use of artificial nitrogen fertilizers feeds a cascade of processes that releases nitrogen surplus to the local environment and pollutes the air, soils and waterways.
-Nitrogen losses have a global negative impact on ecosystems, economy and human health causing eutrophication, biodiversity loss, soil acidification and degradation of drinking water sources \citep{galloway2003nitrogen}.
+Losses of reactive forms of nitrogen ($N_r$) have an overall negative impact on ecosystems, economy and human health.
+They cause eutrophication, biodiversity loss, soil acidification and degradation of drinking water sources \citep{galloway2003nitrogen}.

-A better understanding of the nitrogen cycle in agroecosystems is required in order to find novel ways to reduce losses at each step of the cascade.
-To this end, mathematical models are developed, evaluated and applied to quantitatively describe nitrogen transfers and transformations at various spatio-temporal scales.
-Agro-environmental models are often complex, describing a broad array of phenomena (physical processes, bio-transformations and farm practices), and using a large number of inputs (parameters, initial conditions and continuously-fed data).
-To accurately estimate these input factors, a large amount of data is required and the field measurements that provide these data are time-consuming and costly \citep{drouet2011sensitivity}.
+A better understanding of the nitrogen cascade in agroecosystems is required to find innovative ways to reduce losses at each step of the cascade.
+To this end, mathematical models have been developed, evaluated and applied to quantitatively describe nitrogen transfers and transformations at various spatio-temporal scales.
+Agro-environmental models are often complex, describing a broad array of phenomena (physical processes, bio-transformations and farm functioning), and using a large number of inputs (model parameters, initial conditions and continuously-fed data on meteorology, soil properties, field management).
+Estimating accurately these inputs often requires a large amount of data.
+Moreover, collecting this data on field is time-consuming and costly \citep{drouet2011sensitivity}.

-Therefore, determining the resolution at which model inputs should be measured or estimated is a matter of great practical importance both for the statistical interpretation of field data, and for the meaningful communication of model predictions.
-Likewise, since the precision of simulations with respect to space and time may influence the model outcomes, the optimal spatial granularity and temporal accuracy at which simulations should be run has to be determined prior to using any model to assess mitigation options on real systems.
-Hence, the impact of the spatial and temporal resolution of simulations should be evaluated together with the impact of uncertainty in model inputs, and their effects on model outcomes should be quantitatively compared with each other \cite{bishop2006geostatistical}.
+Therefore, determining the spatial (horizontal and vertical) and temporal resolutions at which model inputs should be measured or estimated is a matter of great practical importance both for the statistical interpretation of field data, and for the meaningful communication of model predictions.
+Likewise, since the precision of simulations with respect to space and time may influence the model outputs, the optimal spatial granularity and temporal accuracy at which simulations should be run has to be determined prior to using any model to assess mitigation options on real systems.
+Hence, the effect of the spatial and temporal resolution of simulations should be evaluated together with the effect of uncertainty in model inputs, and their effects on model outputs should be quantitatively compared with each other \cite{bishop2006geostatistical}.